-Kitchens are the Theatre of 2020
+Kitchens are Theatre

-Working, schooling and staying in our home for the past six months has given us all a new appreciation of what comprises three squares a day plus a never-ending assembly line of snacks.
+Working, schooling and staying in our home for the past eighteen months has given us all a new appreciation of what comprises three squares a day plus a never-ending assembly line of snacks.
 Food and appliance manufacturers have heard our collective cry for HELP! and have devised some brilliant new products to spark up our meals.
 It’s surprising how one different ingredient or a different twist in prep can put a whole new spin on a meal.

 Ninja Foodi Digital Air Fry Oven